 Certain medical conditions can also negatively influence someone’s balance.
 These include:

 • Parkinson’s Disease

 To sum up what can cause a balance problem, it is where at least 1 of these 4 systems are not acting properly

 • Proprioception (awareness of your own body position)

 Physical therapists offer numerous options for treating your balance problems, based on each person’s needs.
 We are trained to evaluate multiple systems of the body, including the muscles, joints, inner ear, eye tracking ability, skin sensation, and position awareness in the joints (proprioception).

-Your physical therapist here at Advanced PMR will be able to help treat your balance problems by identifying their specific root causes and designing an individualized treatment program to address your specific needs.
+Your physical therapist here at AOSMI will be able to help treat your balance problems by identifying their specific root causes and designing an individualized treatment program to address your specific needs.
 Here are just some of the ways that they can help!

 • Reduce Risk of Falling

 • Help identify objects at home that may be a fall hazard